 - The VS Preview (side-by-side install needed for the tools

 - The VS tools (uses the same node runtime)

 - The Windows Runtime

 - Session: Day in the life, a quick overview of the new tooling and features

 v2 of the Azure functions runtime now supports .NET Core 2.0.
 See Develop Azure functions on any platform.

-Cosmos puts a real-time, globally distributed, low latency, SLA (4 9's) backed infrastructure underneath all of the storage API's we already use.
-It continues support for DocumentDB and MongoDB for document storage, and brings in Table storage (yes that one) as a fully indexed key value store, and Graph which supports the Gremlin (Apache) language for querying and storing entities.
-The other major concepts being introduced with Cosmos are it's new consistency levels and it's new per minute RU scaling.
-In consistency, there are five new levels ranging from Strong, as the most consistent and costly, to Eventual as the least consistent and cost effective.
-Consistency can be defaulted on the account level and can also be scoped per request in your chosen API.
-In scale, you can now programmatically scale your request units in near real-time based on predictable spikes in your usage.
-This will be huge in terms of cost savings for most SMB's or startups that are on tight budgets and only need that scale....well, when they need it.
+Cosmos puts a real-time, globally distributed, low latency, SLA (4 9's) backed infrastructure underneath all of the storage APIs we already use.
+It continues support for DocumentDB and MongoDB for document storage.
+It brings in Table storage (yes, that one) as a fully indexed key-value store and Graph, which supports the Gremlin (Apache) language for querying and storing entities.
+The other significant concepts being introduced with Cosmos are its new consistency levels and its new per-minute RU scaling.
+Inconsistency, there are five new levels ranging from Strong, as the most consistent and costly, to Eventual as the least consistent and cost-effective.
+Consistency can be defaulted on the account level and scoped per request in your chosen API.
+In scale, you can programmatically scale your request units in near real-time based on predictable spikes in your usage.
+This will be huge in terms of cost savings for most SMBs or startups on tight budgets and only need that scale when they need it.